linroger/FinanceCompendium/I. Foundations/Financial Engineering Course Lecture Notes/Solving Black Scholes Differential Equation.md

 \frac{\partial v}{\partial \tau} = \frac{- 2 r}{\sigma^{2}} v + \left(\frac{2 r}{\sigma^{2}} - 1\right) \frac{\partial v}{\partial y} + \frac{\partial^{2} v}{\partial y^{2}}
 $$

-However, our equation still includes terms involving  $\nu$  and  $\partial \nu / \partial y$ , and we still need to employ an additional changes of variables in order to obtain the desired classic heat equation.
-We will again employ a change of variables, writing  $\nu$  as a function of  $u$ :
+However, our equation still includes terms involving $v$ and $\partial v / \partial y$, and we still need to employ an additional changes of variables in order to obtain the desired classic heat equation.
+We will again employ a change of variables, writing $v$ as a function of $u$:

 $$
 v (y, \tau) = e^{\alpha y + \beta \tau} u (y, \tau),
 $$

 where $\alpha$ and $\beta$ are constants to be chosen shortly.
 We differentiate as follows:

 $$
 \frac{\partial v}{\partial \tau} = \beta e^{\alpha y + \beta \tau} u + e^{\alpha y + \beta \tau} \frac{\partial u}{\partial \tau}